aleami/aleenaslutprojekt/README.md

 **🚀 _About This Project_**

 Welcome to **Aleenas Matblogg!** This website is a personal food blog where I share my favorite recipes and introduce you to Pakistani culinary culture.
-This project was created as part of my final coursework at Arena Academy to showcase my skills in web development using HTML and CSS.
+This project was created as part of my final coursework at _Arena Academy_ to showcase my skills in web development using HTML and CSS.

-The goal of this project is to provide an easy-to-navigate food blog that introduces users to new recipes, pakistani cultural insights, and important information about generallaws and regulations.
+The goal of this project is to provide an easy-to-navigate food blog that introduces users to new recipes, pakistani cultural insights, and important information about general laws and regulations.

 🌟 **Features**